Type of qualification

 - become proficient with industry-standard production tools.

-The degree has three majors: Music Practice, Music Technology, and Music Industry, so you can choose whether you want to make and perform new music, engineer live and studio sound as well as design new music technology, or immerse yourself in the business of the music industry.
+The degree has 3 majors: Music Practice, Music Technology, and Music Industry, so you can choose whether you want to make and perform new music, engineer live and studio sound as well as design new music technology, or immerse yourself in the business of the music industry.

 Commercial Music has a strong emphasis on popular music genres and new technology and methods.
 You’ll consider the role of streaming and digital media in the music industry and explore how to disrupt and operate outside of traditional business models.